9 Facts About Bull Terriers

 Another laid-back bull terrier in the business is Bullseye, the Target dog.
 The mascot sports Target’s logo like a spot on her eye (don’t worry, it’s non-toxic dye).
 She’s appeared in commercials since 1999, so naturally there has been more than one Bullseye, but how many exactly is shrouded in mystery.
 The popular dog flies first class, knows a host of celebrities, and has even been immortalized in wax at Madame Tussauds in New York.

-8. One was the official greeter of Juneau, Alaska.
+8. A bull terrier was the official greeter of Juneau, Alaska.

-was born in 1929 and came to Juneau as a puppy.
+Patsy Ann was born in 1929 and came to Juneau as a puppy.
 Despite being deaf, the bull terrier had an uncanny ability to tell when and where ships were coming in to dock; she would come to the wharf and visit the unloading boats.
-Dubbed the official greeter, Patsy Ann was loved by all.
+Patsy Ann was dubbed the official greeter and loved by all.
 In her spare time, she would visit the locals who greeted her with scraps and treats (in her later years, she got quite plump).
 Some say that the bully was photographed more than Rin Tin Tin.

-Patsy Ann lived to the ripe age of 13 (91 in dog years) and a statue was erected in her honor.
+Patsy Ann lived to the ripe age of 13, and a statue was erected in her honor.
 Juneau still sells merchandise with her likeness to this day.

 Although technically a different breed, miniature bull terriers exist.
 These smaller dogs only grow to be about 14 inches tall, while their larger cousins can be up to 21 inches.
-These dogs are also hypoallergenic and shed much less than their larger counterparts.
+These dogs also shed much less than their larger counterparts.